 Kara continues her seemingly never-ending adjustment to Earth life by hanging out with friends and going on a date with the new Captain Boomerang (son of the original).
 Kara also sells Batman a “sourcedoc,” a Kryptonian orb device that can essentially rewrite genetic code.
 (Kara says that “everyone” back home had one).
 She is offering it to Bruce first for research and eventual marketing, for the price of a million dollars.
 Bruce says that he and Wonder Woman have already set ahead money for her, and Kara replies that if he doesn’t want the device she will be going to STAR Labs next.
 Bruce agrees to the offer (and asks if she wants a check or an apartment building) and Kara kisses him on the cheek before leaving.

-–NOTE: Diana has still not re-appeared following her year-off from crime-fighting.
+–NOTE: In references in Wonder Woman Vol. 3 #1-2.
+Diana has still not re-appeared following her year-off from crime-fighting.
 Nobody knows what happened to her.
 In Diana’s absence, Donna Troy assumes the mantle of Wonder Woman.

-–FLASHBACK: The flashback from the second part of Joker’s Asylum II: Clayface #1 takes place now.
+–FLASHBACK: From Joker’s Asylum II: Clayface #1, Part 2.
 Batman fights and apprehends Clayface (Basil Karlo) and his cult of horror film fanboys known as “The Children of Clay.”
 Parts of this story may be apocryphal since Joker narrates it.

 –Firestorm The Nuclear Man Vol. 2 #25